superhuntawesome/superpuzzawesome/README.md

 - enhancement or feature: New feature or addition
 - break: Something dramatically redesigned or changed to warrant a new major version

+## Publishing
+To release, go to the 'Releases' page, edit the current draft, and publish it.
+This will instruct the droplet to pull the latest changes from master.
+If there are any actions that need to be taken (server restart, new settings) please flag in #sha-tech.

 ## First Time Setup with Virtualenv

 - Make sure you have `pip3` (maybe `pip`) and python 3.x.